 This is unfortunate for many reasons which we will discuss below, but primarily because leaving the inflammation may lead to permanent gland damage over time.

-The constant damage from their own immune system resulted in permanent damage to their thyroid gland.
+The constant damage from their own immune system may result in permanent damage to their thyroid gland.

 The good news is that not all patients with autoimmune thyroiditis need thyroid hormone (as long as they catch the diagnosis early).

 The presence of these antibodies also indicates that you have several other problems in your body that may need to be addressed including (these problems often trigger the autoimmune component):

 - Active inflammation coming from somewhere inside your body